Poopies99/CNBC-App-Design/README.md

 # CNBC-App-Design
-Simple Recreation of CNBC App with Extra Features
+Simple Front-End Recreation of CNBC App with Extra Features